CrissCCL/Robot_Car/README.md

 ## 📂 Contents
-- `/Hardware` → schematic, PCB, Gerbers.
+- `/Hardware` → schematic, Gerbers.
 - `/control_car` → C code for Teensy in the Arduino environment.

 ## 🌐 YouTube